 Toward the beginning of “The Force Awakens,” a hungry Rey nearly pawns the droid BB-8 in exchange for 60 portions of inflatable food.
 She’s sorely tempted, but senses something is wrong and backs off.

 That’s the surest way to spot a scam: If a deal looks too good to be true, it probably is.

 Whether you’re selling a droid or shopping for shoes online, you’ve got to watch out for rip-offs.
-Here’s how to protect yourself from imposter scams, credit repair scams, identity theft, senior scams and online mobile shopping scams.
+Here’s how to protect yourself from imposter scams, credit repair scams, identity theft and senior scams.

 As long as identity theft remains a huge problem you need to keep an eye on your credit and transactions.

 8. Embrace the Gig Economy